matrix-org/matrix-appservice-irc/README.md

 # What does it do?
-On startup, the bridge will join IRC clients to the channels specified in the configuration file.
+On startup, the bridge will join Matrix clients to the IRC channels specified in the configuration file.
 It will then listen for incoming IRC messages and forward them through to Matrix rooms.
 Each real Matrix user is represented by an IRC client, and each real IRC client is represented by a Matrix user.
 Full two-way communication in channels and PMs are supported, along with a huge array of customisation options.